PandaEden/MIPS-Teaching-Tool/README.md

   - **bgt**  `$rs, $rt, offset/label`
   - **ble**  `$rs, $rt, offset/label`
   - **bge**  `$rs, $rt, offset/label`

 - BranchCond - Branch Condition {Zero, Not~Zero}, and PCWrite dependent of Cond Control Signals.

 - Changed Write Colour back to Cyan as it is easier to read on darker terminals.

-  - May manually specify background colours for a consistent view.
+  - May manually specify background colours in future for a consistent view.

 - Made Instruction Format more clear in the README.

 - Full Name of Instruction is now printed during decode.

 - Internal Changes to make Adding instructions easier.